tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 Brent lifted his arm to about chest height and stopped.

 "Spinal injury.
 When I was at chef collage, a stack of pans fell on me.
 Haven't been able to lift my arms over my head ever since.
-No way I could've lifted the weapon high enough to bash that clown on the head."
+No way I could've raised the weapon high enough to bash that clown on the head."

 The clown cop reached deep into his pants, drew out a red-and-white striped baton, and walked up to Brent, clearly skeptical.
 He put the baton to each of Brent's elbows, one after the other, and pushed upward a bit.
 Still, Brent's arms didn't raise any higher than they had been.